Received an IRS Notice of Intent to Levy? Do This Immediately

 About the Author

-Thomas F. Dilullo, Esq.,CPA
+Thomas F. Dilullo

 Thomas F. DiLullo brings a powerful combination of legal and financial expertise to tax resolution as both a licensed attorney and Certified Public Accountant.
 With over three decades of experience, Mr. Dilullo has mastered the intricacies of tax law and accounting, providing unparalleled service to individuals and businesses facing complex tax challenges.